Skip to Content

 Before you get started, here's everything you will need:

-• Onion – Yellow or white onion works perfectly.
+• Onion – Either a yellow or white onion works perfectly.
 Red onion can add a slightly sweeter note.

 • Green onions – These add a subtle freshness.